concinim/wh-acd/known_limitations.md

 ## Multiple Unstructured Array Elements

 While multiple unstructured array elements with text values may be submitted in a single request, 40 unstructured array elements is the recommended limit to avoid performance degradation due to processing overhead.

+## Cartridge Use While Deployment in Progress

+When a cartridge is in the midst of being deployed or re-deployed, use of the flows therein for text analysis should be avoided until cartridge deployment has successfully completed.
+Use of cartridge flows while the cartridge is actively being deployed may yield unexpected results.